tukon/cs321-game/README.md

-Prototype of our CS321 project, a 2-player archery game.
+Our CS321 project, a 2-player archery game.

 # To-Do for this sprint:
  * Fix some bugs